Handicap Awareness: A Universal Framework for Ethical Influence and Problem-Solving

 - "What's not being discussed here?"

-Principle: Help people see sequences, relationships, and recurring themes they may have missed.
+Help people see sequences, relationships, and recurring themes they may have missed — not cherry-picked examples that confirm a bias.

 - "Look at what happened the last three times this occurred..."